Online privacy statement

 Under what circumstances will PHOENIX TECHNOLOGY SYSTEMS INC. contact me?

+PTS may contact you in order to resolve service issues, respond to your requests or questions, or send you updates or marketing communications.
 Our aim is not to be intrusive, and we undertake not to ask irrelevant or unnecessary questions.
 Moreover, the information you provide will be subject to rigorous measures and procedures to minimize the risk of unauthorized access or disclosure.

 Can I find out the personal data that the organisation holds about me?